rksg/ayush-test/README.md

 ACX-5449: initial README for acx-ui
 ```

-you can install this hook to automatically prefix your message with the jira ticket number:
+To automatically prefix your message with the JIRA issue number, use a Git hook:

 ```
 cp tools/dev/prepare-commit-msg .git/hooks/prepare-commit-msg